shridpant/mindhunters/README.md

 `Mindhunters` is a state-of-the-art LSTM-based NLP-algorithm on which this social media platform is wrapped.
 It provides sophisticated detection of texts that are violent, offensive, sexist, racist, discriminant or derogatory in nature.
 Scores are generated using `Mindhunters`, which affect the _reputation_ of each user.
 The generated scores are used to provide alerts to the social media platform, which may take appropriate action against the post and/or user.

 This project was, originally, made in our participation of <a href="https://devpost.com/software/mindhunters" target="_blank">`UB Hacking 2020`</a>.

+**Note:** Due to faulty datasets, we have been unable to develop an accurate model.
+While the _social media site_ and its accompanying _mindhunters algorithm_ still work, **they have produced erroneous results in many circumstances**.
+Until we are able to obtain a satisfactory dataset to push promising updates for the mindhunters algorithm, please refain from relying on this project.
+This project **has not been deprecated** in the interest of open source collaboration. **Pull requests that resolve this (or, any!) issue are welcome!**

 <!-- BUILT WITH -->
 ### Built With